juzaweb/cms/README.md

-JUZACMS - Laravel CMS for Your Project
+JUZAWEB CMS - Laravel CMS for Your Project
 =====================================

 ## About